How to get Started

 - Can you access your course in Trine's system?

-- Do you see it listed in your schedule or Moodle dashboard?
+- Do you see it listed in your your schedule or Moodle dashboard?

 - If not, contact your high school counselor or Trine's Dual Enrollment Department immediately.

-- Check Your Trine Email Regularly - Important updates—including course access, schedule changes, instructor communication, and account information—are sent to your Trine email account.
-Make it a habit to check it frequently.
+- Check Your Trine Email Regularly - Important dates—including course access, schedule changes, instructor communication and account information—are sent to you Trine email.
+Check it frequently.

 If you plan to apply for financial aid in the future, it's critical to maintain Satisfactory Academic Progress (SAP).
 Here's what that means: